rocksdanister/rePaper/readme.md

 [direct-win64]: https://github.com/rocksdanister/rePaper/releases/download/v0.2/rePaper.zip

 Unzip the file, select Start.exe to get started.
-First run will be slow since the application is unsigned windows defender will do multiple scans, make sure to uncheck "always ask before opening this file".
+First run will be slow.

+To update application, just delete the folder and extract the new zip.

 To update the program, just delete the old folder & extract the new version; Run it once to fix the new startup path if run at startup enabled.